Data-Efficient Classification of Radio Galaxies: Methodology

+Our data sample contains data imbalance between the classes.
+This leads to an uneven representation of the different classes during the learning process of the model and the results tend to be biased towards the majority class \citep{5128907}.
+The methods suggested in the literature for handling the imbalance include majority undersampling, minority oversampling, and SMOTE like techniques (\cite{Krawczyk2016LearningFI}, \cite{5949434}, \cite{chawla2002smote}, \cite{10.1007/11538059_91}).
+In \cite{branco2015survey}, authors analyze the different methods devised to handle the imbalance of classes in data, which primarily suggest balancing the dataset or algorithm level improvement.
+Since we are using a small scale dataset, we opt for upsampling the minority classes instead of the downsampling approach.
+This fits our purpose of removing the class imbalance, while still avoiding the large increase in the data sample size like was done by other researchers for the radio galaxy classification task.

-We handle the class imbalance in accordance with the majority class (FRII) via upsampling the other 3 classes.
+We handle the class imbalance relative to the largest class (FRII) via upsampling the other 3 classes.
 The upsampling is performed via duplication of randomly selected samples from the original set and combining these with the original set.
-The numbers of objects in balanced dataset for each category are listed in Table~\ref{table:Table 2}.
+The numbers of objects in the balanced dataset for each category are listed in Table~\ref{table:Table 2}.

-To work with this amount of data, we initially implemented the Few-Shot learning approach and used Siamese Networks for the classification purpose.
+With this data sample, we initially implemented the Few-Shot learning approach and used Twin Networks for classification purposes.